alessitomas/Portifolio-Optimization-Haskell/README.md

 ### Data Loading

 The application:
-- Fetches Dow Jones stock data from a REST API (configurable between development and production environments)
+- Fetches Dow Jones stock data from the Finance Data API server
+- The API caches data to avoid repeated network requests to Yahoo Finance
 - Processes the JSON response into a structured format for analysis

 ### Parallelization Strategy